puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 >
 > The traditional way to get this info into a class was to have it look outside its local [scope][] and read arbitrary variables, which would be set by the user however they saw fit.
 (If you're curious, this was why ENC-set variables were originally called "parameters:" they were almost always used to pass data into classes.)
 This entire approach was brittle and bad, because all classes were effectively competing for variable names in a global namespace, and the only ways to find a given class's requirements were to be really diligent about documentation or read the entire module's code.
 >
-> Parameters for classes were introduced in Puppet 2.6 as a way to directly pass site/node-specific data into a class --- by declaring up-front what information was necessary to configure the class, module developers could communicate quickly and unambiguously to users and we could eventually build automated tooling to help with discovery.
+> Parameters for classes were introduced in Puppet 2.6 as a way to directly pass site/node-specific data into a class.
+By declaring up-front what information was necessary to configure the class, module developers could communicate quickly and unambiguously to users and Puppet Labs could eventually build automated tooling to help with discovery.
 This helped a bit, but it also introduced new problems and revealed some existing ones:
 >
 > - Given that the `include` function can take multiple classes, there was no good way to make it also accept class parameters.
 This necessitated a new and less convenient syntax for using classes with parameters.
 > - If a class were to be declared twice with conflicting parameter values, there was no framework for deciding which declaration should win.
 Thus, Puppet will simply fail compilation if there's any possibility of a conflict --- that is, if the syntax that allows parameters is used twice for a given class.
 The result: parameterized classes wouldn't work with some very common design patterns, including: